porsche-design-system/porsche-design-system/packages/components/src/components/model-signature/model-signature.examples.md

 ## Safe Zone

-The `safe-zone` prop's default is `{{ meta.propsMeta.safeZone }}`, which ensures a visual balance across all model signatures.
+The `safe-zone` prop's default is `{{ meta.propsMeta.safeZone.defaultValue }}`, which ensures a visual balance across all model signatures.
 This is most likely the best option when the model signatures are used in combination or within tiles next to each other.
 When `false` is set as value, the model signatures come without any safe zone which is probably preferred when the element is positioned independently.

 <Playground :markup="safeZoneMarkup" :config="config">
   <PlaygroundSelect v-model="safeZone" :values="safeZones" name="safe-zone"></PlaygroundSelect>